RuneBlaze/MAGUS/README.md

 # MAGUS
 Multiple Sequence Alignment using Graph Clustering

+Note that the parts that I added are now licensed under GPL-3, due to incorporation of some of the PASTA code.

 This is a personal fork of the original version, with code-name `MagusNight`.
 Here are some of the extensions: